Join A Secret Italy

 1) Burano

-Beyond its lace-making legacy, Burano offers a true escape from the hustle and bustle of city life.
-The peaceful atmosphere and idyllic scenery make it a haven of tranquility.
 Don't forget to savor the island's culinary delights, as the local seafood dishes are known to tantalize the taste buds with their freshness and flavor.

-You can easily get to Burano by boat from Venice, but if you don't feel like figuring out boat timetables etc. then here's a good tour to see all the highlights in a morning or afternoon.
+You can easily get to Burano by boat from Venice, but if you don't feel like figuring out boat timetables, etc., then here's a good tour to see all the highlights in a morning or afternoon.

-Prefer to really get to know this enchanting island: filled with fascinating people, incredible stories, and secret corners?
+Prefer to really get to know this enchanting island filled with fascinating people, incredible stories, and secret corners?
 Read our guide to the real Burano.

 2) Padua